awt2542/ImageFiller/README.md

 **Nice features:**

 * Designed to be modified!
-Example images included just to get your started
+Example images included just to get you started
 * Works great with both shapes/bitmap layers
 * Never picks the same photo twice (unless there are no more available in the folder)
 * No coding required to add/remove images